Structural Complexity of One-Dimensional Random Geometric Graphs: Preliminaries

 \subsection{Graph Model}

 The one-dimensional random geometric graph $G_{n,r}$ is constructed by placing $n$ points randomly on a line segment and connecting by an edge every pair of nodes that are separated by a distance smaller than a threshold $r$.
 More formally, assume the $n$ points have the random locations $X_1,\ldots,X_n$ in the interval $[0,1]$.
 For now, we refrain from defining the (joint) distribution of $X_1,\ldots,X_n$, since some results shown below are universal.
-However, we will consider the specific case where $X_1,\ldots,X_n$ are i.u.d.\@ in Theorem~\ref{th:iud}.
+However, we consider only distributions such that each point can belong to any subinterval of $[0,1]$ with nonzero probability.
+We will consider the specific case where $X_1,\ldots,X_n$ are i.u.d.\@ in Theorem~\ref{th:iud}.
 The corresponding graph $G_{n,r} = (V,E)$ has the set of vertices $V=\{1,\ldots,n\}$ and the set of undirected edges $E=\{(i,j)\in V^2 \mid |X_i-X_j|\leq r,\, i < j \}$, for a fixed connection range $r>0$.

 The graph $G_{n,r}$ depends deterministically on the node locations.
 However, it does not retain the locations but only the connectivity among the nodes.
 Also, an infinite number of configurations of locations may be mapped to the same graph.
 We denote by $\mathcal{G}_{n,r}$ the set of all possible graphs that are produced by this model, i.e., the support of $G_{n,r}$.
 Fig.~\ref{fig:example_RGG} illustrates two such graphs.
 The probability distribution of $(X_1,\ldots,X_n)$ induces a distribution of graphs in $\mathcal{G}_{n,r}$, such that a graph $G\in\mathcal{G}_{n,r}$ occurs with probability $P(G)$.